 - Any new building or structure.

 - Alterations and/or extensions to the internal space or external structure of a building.

 - A change of land use.

 - Any Hardstand areas.

 - Fencing to boundaries.

+- Constructing or altering earthworks (whether or not in relation to a building etc.)

+- Constructing or altering engineering, electrical or hydraulic works;

+- Demolishing , destroying, dismantling or removing: Building, structure, earthworks, engineering works, electrical works and hydraulic works.

+- Any Hardstand areas.

 - Landscaping.
 (Refer to JAH landscaping guidelines.)

 - Runways and taxiways

+Structures include bridges, fences, towers, pylons and temporary structures such as tents.
 Some minor structures and works are not defined as 'development' and therefore do not require development approval, however they still require a Building or Works Approval from the Airport Building Controller (ABC), prior to any works being undertaken on Site.